MatchuPitchu/react-summary/12_NextJS.md

 ### Preparing Paths with getStaticPaths and Working with Fallback Pages

 - `getStaticPath` is needed if you are using `getStaticProps` in a dynamic page
+- `fallback` property in returned object tells Next.js if paths array contains all supported parameter values OR only some of them
+  - handy to pre-generate only some important pages, BUT not all possible pages
+  - `false`: if user enters anything that's NOT supported in paths array, 404 page would be shown
+  - `true`: Next.js immediately pre-generates empty page for user param input that's NOT contained in paths array AND then pull down the dynamically generated content -> you need to handle case that page does NOT have data yet
+  - `blocking`: Next.js will wait for the dynamically generated HTML for new paths that are NOT contained in paths array AND then will cache this for future requests -> so it only happens once per path.

 ```TSX
 // my-domain.de/:meetupId (-> param name is derived of folder name in Next.js: [meetupId] )